csound-flossmanual/csound-floss/book/06-a-record-and-play-soundfiles.md

     ar1[] diskin ...

-If the output variable name is followed by square brackets, *diskin* will write its output in an audio *array*.[^2] The *size* (*length*) of this array mirrors the number of channels in the audio file: 1 for a mono file, 2 for a stereo file, 4 for a quadro file, etc.
+If the output variable name is followed by square brackets, *diskin* will write its output in an audio *array*.^[ Chapter [03 E](03-e-arrays.md) gives more explanations about arrays in Csound.

-[^2]: Chapter [03 E](03-e-arrays.md) gives more explanations about arrays
+] The *size* (*length*) of this array mirrors the number of channels in the audio file:
-      in Csound.
+1 for a mono file, 2 for a stereo file, 4 for a quadro file, etc.

 This is a very convenient method to avoid the mismatch error between output arguments and file channels.
 In the example below we will use this method.
 We write the audio in an array and will only use the first element for the output.
 So this will work with any number of channels for the input file.